sdsc-ordes/smoc-api/docs/tutorials/modo_access.md

 ::::

 :::{note}
-`MODO` internally uses <a href="https://zarr.readthedocs.io/en/stable/api/hierarchy.html" target="_blank">zarr's hierarchy groups</a>.
+`MODOS` internally uses <a href="https://zarr.readthedocs.io/en/stable/api/hierarchy.html" target="_blank">zarr's hierarchy groups</a>.
 Each sub-directory represents a new hierarchy group.
 Any array-like data can directly be stored within these hierarchy groups, while other file formats are stored separately.
 :::

 All files part of a `MODO` can be listed: